CatherineKiiru/ecommerce-site/README.md

 3. After installing eslint run it through it's containing folder i.e. ./node_modules/.bin/eslint --init.
 The init parameter initilizes an eslint project.
 Accept all default questions but choose both node and browser for where to run your code

+# What is Redux

+1. Redux is a pattern and library for managing and updating an application's state using events called "actions".

+2. This library servers as a store for states that'll be used across your application.
+This store contains rules that ensure the app's state is managed and updated in a predictable way.

+3. Often times, Redux manages the "global" state which are states used across different parts of your app.

+3. The patterns, tools and rules in Redux simplifies app updates and how the app's logic behaves when you imlement those changes.

+3. The redux store has 2 items; state and reducer.
+"State" is the current state of our application and reducer is a function that takes the current state, makes a change and returns a new one.

+4. Redux stores a history of states which allows for better management and predictability of the state of our applications.

 # Installing Redux
 1. Install Redux into your frontend folder.
 Redux manages the state of your React app and gives you an overview of your app's functions. run npm install redux react-redux